justinkkgoh/Computer-Vision-1-Project/README.md

 # ELEN644_Project: New Deep Multi-Modal Network for Book Genre Classification Based on Cover Images using Transformers

 ## Folder and file Organization
 We have organized our folders based on the approaches we were applying for genre classification image-based, text-based and multimodal.
-Instructions to run the code for each approach is contained with each folder.
-Access to view the folders can be requested by sending an email to justinkkgoh@gmail.com.
+Instructions to run the code for each approach is contained with each folder's README file.
+Access to view the folders can be obtained in section 6 of the accompanying report or requested by sending an email to justinkkgoh@gmail.com.